tekknolagi/isdt/assignments/04-vcs-constructive.md

       this case, you should make no new merge commits.
 1. Uh oh!
 You just noticed that Dr. Garbarini's branch included a commit that removed several lines from `Makefile`.
-You ask him why and learn that it was an accident--he always creates his commits using `git commit -a`, and so he didn't notice that he'd inadvertently deleted some code.
+You ask him why and learn that it was an accident---he always creates his commits using `git commit -a`, and so he didn't notice that he'd inadvertently deleted some code.
 Since you've already pushed his changes to the public, it's too late to amend them.
    **Create a new commit on `main` that restores `Makefile` back to how it was